Whooping Cough: Highest Infection Rate Since 1948

 Whooping cough is a highly contagious respiratory disease caused by a bacterium.
 Until the 1940s, when a pertussis vaccine was developed, about 9,000 U.S. children died of whooping cough every year.
 Nowadays, up to 20 babies die each year from the disease.

 Children, especially babies who are not fully vaccinated, face the greatest risk from whooping cough.
 They are unable to cough productively and may need hospitalization due to complications like apnea, seizures or pneumonia.
-If you plan to be around babies or small children, it's important to take precautions for their sake as much as yours.
+Two babies in Louisiana have already died in 2025.
+If you plan to be around babies or small children, it's essential to take precautions for their sake as much as yours.
 And if you have asthma or are older or immunocompromised, you should also take care.

 What are the symptoms of whooping cough?